 Disclosure: I received a Cricut Explore in exchange for participating in the Cricut Design Space Star.
 All opinions are 100% my own.
 This post was not sponsored but there are cash prizes available to the winners of this challenge.
 This post contains affiliate links.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.
+Please read my full disclosure policy here.

 I am excited to tell you I have been chosen to participate in Cricut Design Space Star!
 It is a monthly competition among your favorite bloggers.
 Each month is a different design category and each team will choose a particular theme.
-For our first project we had to create a fashion or gear design with the theme of lace.
+For our first project, we had to create a fashion or gear design with the theme of lace.

 Once our team decided on a theme, I had an idea of what I wanted to make.
 I wanted to cut “lace” from fabric on my Cricut Explore™.
-I would then use these lace fabric pieces to create a ruffled canvas tote.
+I would then use these lace fabric pieces to create a no-sew ruffled lace canvas tote.

 Ruffled Lace Canvas Tote